-Monaco Modern'Art Gallery, in collaboration with the association Art & Environnement, present on the occasion of Monaco Art Week(April 24-28, 2019)a selection of monumental paintings by Philippe Pastor together with an original installation of “The Burned Trees”sculptures.
+Monaco Modern'Art Gallery, in collaboration with the association Art & Environnement, present a selection of monumental paintings by Philippe Pastor together with an original installation of “The Burned Trees”sculptures.
 These sensitive pieces, conceived as a tribute to Nature, also denounce the current environmental issues, in the era of what some call the Anthropocene.
 The exhibition is organized around two main series, punctuated by new sculptures in bronze and iron.

 At the entrance, the large abstract canvases of the series “Avec le Temps”, form lyrical abstract compositions, which evoke the unleashing of the elements.
 Natural chaos, storms, tornadoes, these paintings refer here to recent tsunamis and hurricanes.
 The year 2018 was particularly marked by these disasters.
 Florence and Michael in the North Atlantic caused a lot of damage in the United States, while in the Pacific Northwest, powerful typhoons killed many people, especially in the Philippines.

 The lines of force that cross the canvas, highlight here the process of creation of the artist, who works on large surfaces, on which he applies, throws or delicately affixes the material.
 Leaning over the canvas, "in" the canvas, Philippe Pastor apprehends it in the manner of the American abstract expressionists working with action painting.
 He becomes one with the matter.
 The lines and the energy that emanate from them are similar to the energetic fluxes of the Earth, to the meteorological flows subjected to increasingly contrasted climatic changes.